graphile-contrib/postgraphile-upload-example/README.md

 ## How does it work?

 The [server](https://github.com/mattbretl/postgraphile-upload-example/blob/master/server/src/index.js) code should be relatively straightforward if you're familiar with PostGraphile.
-[Apollo Upload Server](https://github.com/jaydenseric/apollo-upload-server) middleware handles the multipart requests using [busboy](https://github.com/mscdex/busboy).
-The [Upload Field plugin](https://github.com/mattbretl/postgraphile-plugin-upload-field) for PostGraphile is minimally documented, but briefly, `match` is a function used to specify the file upload metadata columns and `resolve` is a function that handles the actual file upload stream.
+The [graphql-upload](https://github.com/jaydenseric/graphql-upload) middleware handles the multipart requests using [busboy](https://github.com/mscdex/busboy).
+The [postgraphile-plugin-upload-field](https://github.com/mattbretl/postgraphile-plugin-upload-field) plugin for PostGraphile is minimally documented, but briefly, `match` is a function used to specify the file upload metadata columns and `resolve` is a function that handles the actual file upload stream.

 The client is full of React/Apollo boilerplate.
 The unique parts are:
 - [These lines in clients/src/index.js](https://github.com/mattbretl/postgraphile-upload-example/blob/master/client/src/index.js#L26-28) where createUploadLink replaces the usual createHttpLink in the ApolloClient constructor; and
 - [All of client/src/CreatePost.js](https://github.com/mattbretl/postgraphile-upload-example/blob/master/client/src/CreatePost.js), which is the actual upload form.
-It uses the new `Query` and `Mutation` components that were [added in React Apollo 2.1](https://dev-blog.apollodata.com/introducing-react-apollo-2-1-c837cc23d926).
+It uses the `Query` and `Mutation` components that were [added in React Apollo 2.1](https://dev-blog.apollodata.com/introducing-react-apollo-2-1-c837cc23d926).

 ## Preserving metadata